MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 There are also many others notes made by many other readers on the Internet.

 # Update history

+**(Apr 2024) Code for the Grid-World Environment**

+We added the code for the grid-world environment in my book.
+Interested readers can develop and test their own algorithms in this environment.
+Both Python and MATLAB versions are provided.

+Please note that we do not provide the code of all the algorithms involved in the book.
+That is because they are the homework for the students in offline teaching: the students need to develop their own algorithms using the provided environment.
+Nevertheless, there are third-party implementations of some algorithms.
+Interested readers can check the links on the home page of the book.

+I need to thank my PhD students, Yize Mi and Jianan Li, who are also the Teaching Assistants of my offline teaching.
+They contributed greatly to the code.

+You are welcome to provide any feedback about the code such as bugs if detected.

 **(Mar 2024) Minor update before printing**